Agnes McLaren: India

 In 1898 aged 61, she converted to the Roman Catholic Church, and later went to Rawalpindi, northern India (now Pakistan) with a Catholic mission, she had learned of the tremendous health needs of women in India.
 Because of India's custom of seclusion for women (purdah), they could not be seen by men other than their immediate family, a custom which meant they also could not receive medical care from male physicians.
 With so few women doctors in the early 1900s, literally thousands of women died in illness or in childbirth each year and many babies also died in infancy.
-McLaren responded to this problem by establishing the Medical Mission Committee in London, which financed the opening of a small hospital, St. Catherine's Hospital, in Rawalpindi, a particularly needy area.
+McLaren responded to this problem by establishing the London Committee, a support group of women which helped finance the opening of a small hospital, St. Catherine's Hospital, in Rawalpindi.

 During her search for women who could help run the hospital, McLaren discovered that Catholic Canon Law prohibited Religious Sisters from giving this level of medical care.
 She petitioned the Pope and Holy See to lift the restriction and, while waiting for a response, continued looking for women interested in health care abroad.
 Anna Maria Dengel, an Austrian, responded to McLaren's request, but was never able to meet McLaren, who died shortly after their correspondence began.
 However, before her death, McLaren encouraged Dengel to study medicine at the Cork University, setting into motion Dengel's becoming a physician and, years later, her starting a new religious congregation, the Medical Mission Sisters.
 They are a Catholic congregation of Sisters who are trained as doctors and nurses and other forms of healthcare professionals, dedicated to providing healthcare to women and children around the world.
 In 1915, after reading a biographical pamphlet about McLaren's life, Australian doctor Mary Glowrey experienced her vocation to work as a medical missionary in Guntur, India.
 Mary Glowrey received special permission from Pope Benedict XV to work as a medical doctor and Religious Sister in 1920.

 McLaren died in 1913 and was buried in Antibes, France.
-Her obituary in the British Medical Journal describes her as : 'a woman of strong individuality and character, known to a large circle of philanthropic workers of many nations, many kindreds and many creeds.'
+Her obituary in the British Medical Journal describes her as "a woman of strong individuality and character, known to a large circle of philanthropic workers of many nations, many kindreds and many creeds."